-Open enrollment season is back — and as full of confusing jargon and fine print as ever.
+Open enrollment season is always full of confusing jargon and fine print like this.

 If you have ever had to choose between an HMO and a PPO, you may be familiar with these two types of health insurance plans.
 (If not, you may be wondering what those abbreviations even stand for.)

 There's a world of difference between the two, and it can be a challenge unraveling the upsides of downsides of each.

 Let's take a closer look at both HMO and PPO plans, including their advantages and disadvantages, to help you decide which best meets your needs.